ssbc/handbook.scuttlebutt.nz/getting-started.md

 * #new-people: introduce yourself
 * #faq: first impressions, what is confusing as a new user?
 * #patchwork: report bugs, suggestions, etc
-* #scuttlebutt: protocol related discussion
+* #scuttlebutt: technical discussion

 Introducing yourself in the #new-people channel is a great way to encounter others you might like to follow and who might like to follow you.
 Unless you do so, even though other people are able to see your posts, it is possible that nobody will notice your arrival especially if things are busy at the time and this might lead to a lonely and discouraging experience.
 We're a friendly bunch so please don't be shy!
-Come and tell us a bit about yourself in #new-people are we can help you find other people that you might be interested in getting to know better.
+Come and tell us a bit about yourself in #new-people so we can help you find other people that you might be interested in getting to know better.

-**NOTE:** There is no edit.
-There is no undo.
-There is no delete.
-So, use your spellcheck, actually look at the Preview, and don't publish in anger.
-You won't be able to take it back.

 ## Linking To Things